Jousting: Competitive jousting

+The breakaway balsa wood lance that has been widely used in competitive jousting was developed in 1973 or just before by John Waller.
+From the middle of the decade the Medieval Society began jousting among themselves with breakaway lances.

-The Knights of Valour was a theatrical jousting group formed by Shane Adams in 1993.
+In the US The Knights of Valour was a theatrical jousting group formed by Shane Adams in 1993.
 Members of this group began to practice jousting competitively, and their first tournament was held in 1997.
 Adams founded the World Championship Jousting Association (WCJA) as a body dedicated to jousting as a combat sport, which held its inaugural tournament in Port Elgin, Ontario on 24 July 1999.
 The sport is presented in the 2012 television show Full Metal Jousting, hosted by Adams.
 The rules are inspired by Realgestech (also Plankengestech), one of the forms of stechen practised in 16th-century Germany, where reinforcing pieces were added to the jousting armour to serve as designated target areas.
 Instead of using a shield, the jousters aim for such a reinforcing piece added to the armour's left shoulder known as Brechschild (also Stechtartsche).
 A number of jousting events are held regularly in Europe, some organised by Arne Koets, including The Grand Tournament of Sankt Wendel and The Grand Tournament at Schaffhausen.
 Koets is one of a number of jousters who travel internationally to events.

+The first modern competitive joust using solid lances and steel coronels took place in 2010 in Australia.